Branding Editor at a Glance

 - Click Save.

-- Click Preview.
-Select a record to impersonate and see how your changes look.
+- Select a record to impersonate and review your changes.

-- When all the changes have been made and approved, click Deploy to Production to take the files live in your production environment.
+- When all the changes have been made and approved, click Publish Changes to update the files in your production environment.

 Not sure where to start?

-Check out our Branding in Slate article for a rundown of all the elements discussed in the Branding Editor article.
+Review the Branding in Slate Knowledge Base article for details about the elements discussed in the Branding Editor article.

 The key in the following image corresponds with each item in the list: